tumaer/SciML/_sources/lecture/cc-1-linear.md

 ### Bayesian Inference

-In the Bayesian framework everything centers around the posterior distribution and our ability to relate our previous knowledge with newly gained evidence to the next stage of our belief (of a probability distribution).
+In the Bayesian framework, everything centers around the posterior distribution and our ability to relate our previous knowledge with newly gained evidence to the next stage of our belief (of a probability distribution).
 With the posterior being our entire inference about the parameters given the data there exist multiple inference approaches with their roots in frequentist statistics.

 #### Bayesian Point Estimation